Variation of droplet generation frequency and size with input pressures

 Precise and effective control of droplet generation is critical for applications of droplet microfluidics ranging from materials synthesis to lab-on-a-chip systems.

-This application note focuses active microfluidic flow focusing droplet generation where additional energy input in promoting interfacial instabilities for droplet generation
+This application note focuses on microfluidic flow focusing droplet generation, where additional energy input promotes instabilities at the liquid-liquid interface and triggers droplet generation

 Get Quote or Technical Information

 This chip has a classic flow-focusing geometry (Fig. 1).
 As described in the review on microfluidic droplets , flow-focusing is one of the three existing methods for droplets generation.
 The work was done with water colored blue for the dispersed phase, and oil for the continuous phase.
 The diagram below (Fig.2) shows the set-up realized with the Elveflow’s instruments:

 Droplets analysis was done using ADM (Automated Droplet Measurement) , a software developed by Dr Say Hwa Tan group from Griffith University, allowing an automated analysis of the droplets and to gather accurate data.